SamPutnam/Index/README.md

-This is an index of past and current projects, ordered by last code commit, meaning artwork, design, or documentation updates aren't reflected here.
+This is an index of past and current projects, ordered by last code commit; meaning, artwork, design, or documentation updates aren't reflected here.

 If a project is alive, follow the README and take 30 seconds to run it.
 If it doesn't run, I'll buy you a coke.